wyleyr/hankel1867tr/03-I-Exposition.md

 and negative numbers can only find an application where what is numbered has an inverse which, when imagined unified with it, is to be set equal to its cancellation.
+Looked at precisely, this condition only takes place where
+[what is numbered]{.origphrase title="das Gezählte"}
-Looked at precisely, this condition only takes place where what is numbered [das Gezählte] are [not substances]{.text-sperren} (objects thinkable for themselves), but rather [relations between pairs of objects]{.text-sperren}.
+are [not substances]{.text-sperren} (objects thinkable for themselves), but rather [relations between pairs of objects]{.text-sperren}.
 In that case it is postulated that these objects are ordered in a series in a
 <a lang="en" class="origpage" id="p.6" title="Page 6"></a>